grantcurell/grantcurell.github.io/docs/Common Questions About LLMs Answered/README.md

 However, just like your phone's keyboard doesn't 'understand' what you're typing, LLMs don't truly 'understand' language in the human sense.
 They're statistical machines.
 Given a prompt, they generate responses based on the patterns they've learned from their training data.

 In essence, a large language model is a sophisticated tool for mimicking human-like text based on the probability of certain words and sentences following others, based on its training data.
 It's a product of combining many simple concepts from mathematics and computer science, but the sheer scale of data and computations involved creates something that can seem quite complex and intelligent on the surface.

+### What is (Chat)GPT / Is GPT the Best?

+GPT stands for Generative Pre-Trained Transformer.
+There's really no not-mathy way for me to get into that, but if you are looking for a hardcore mathematical analysis I have one of the transformer architecture [here](../LLMs%20Explained/README.md).
+The best, not math, explanation I can give you is that a transformer is a thing that takes the totality of human speech, turns it into numbers, and then figures out how it's all connected.
+It is the math that makes it so if I say, "Beggers can't be XXXXXXXX" the model will instantly know the next word is "choosers" or in my favorite Chinese phrase, "城門失火，殃及池XXXXXXX - Fire at the gate brings death to the XXXXXX [in the] moat" the model will guess 魚 (fish).
+For the curious - the phrase is a bit like saying, "Robbing Peter to pay Paul" because it is implied you have to drain the water in the moat to put out the fire.

+LLMs became huge after ChatGPT, but it's really important to understand ChatGPT is the most well known game in town, but not the only one.
+Not only is it not the only one, it is perfectly likely that a GPT model may not even be the best for your use case.

+Here are some common models just to give you an idea of what is out there.
+You don't have to read this section - the key takeaway is that you need to be familiar with the particular problem you want to solve and then select your model.
+GPT is great, but it isn't inherently better in all scenarios.

+#### Generative Pre-Trained Transformer (GPT)

+- **Strengths**
+  - **High Quality of Text Generation**: GPT models, especially GPT-3, are known for generating coherent and contextually relevant text across a wide range of topics.
+  - **Flexibility**: They can perform a variety of language tasks without task-specific training, including translation, question-answering, and content creation.
+  - **Ease of Use**: The API provided by OpenAI makes it relatively easy for developers to integrate GPT into applications.
+- **Weaknesses**
+  - **Resource Intensive**: These models require significant computational resources, making them expensive to train and run.
+  - **Biases and Errors**: GPT models can sometimes generate biased or factually incorrect information, as they rely on patterns found in their training data.

+#### Bidirectional Encoder Representations from Transformers (BERT)

+- **Strengths**
+  - **Understanding Context**: BERT is particularly good at understanding the context of a word in a sentence (bi-directional understanding), which is valuable for tasks like sentiment analysis or question answering.
+    - Sentiment Analysis is when you take all the text in a conversation and try to determine how someone feels.
+You see it a lot for things like call centers - is the customer getting happier the more the agent talks to them or are they becoming more angry etc.
+  - **Fine-tuning Capabilities**: It can be fine-tuned for specific tasks, providing more accurate results in those areas.
+- **Weaknesses**
+  - **Not Designed for Text Generation**: BERT is primarily used for understanding language, not generating it, which limits its applications in creative text generation.
+  - **Requires Task-Specific Fine-Tuning**: To achieve the best results, it often needs additional training for specific tasks.

+#### Large Language Model Meta AI 2 (LLaMA 2)

+- **Strengths**:
+  - **Performance on NLP Benchmarks**: LLaMA-2-70b matches or exceeds GPT-3.5 and GPT-4 in accuracy for specific tasks like news summarization.
+  - **Cost-Effectiveness and Transparency**: Offers cost-effective solutions with open-source transparency.
+  - **Efficiency**: Operates more efficiently with fewer parameters than larger models like GPT.
+- **Weaknesses**:
+  - **Limited Token Limit**: Has a lower token limit compared to GPT models.
+  - **Lacks Multimodality**: Unlike GPT-4, it doesn't support multimodal tasks.
+  - **Focused Application**: Best suited for specific applications like chatbots in small businesses.

 ## What is a Hyperparameter?